h2non/hu/README.md

 ### Motivation

-Functional programming tendency has grown (again) in the latest years.
+Functional programming tendency has grown (again) in the last years.
-This paradigm, unlike others that may be more totalitarian and extended, forces a radical re-thinking in the way that programmers design and implement software
+This paradigm, unlike others that may be more totalitarian and extended, forces a radical re-thinking in the way that programmers design and implement software.

-Functional programming thinking and conversion is not easy to apply, but it's really a quite attractive and funny paradigm, which helps to solve the same problems in a theoretically and conceptually clean (and sometimes more efficiently) way
+Functional programming thinking and conversion is not always easy to apply, but it's really a quite attractive and funny paradigm which could helps a lot when solving certaing kind of problems in a more theoretically and conceptually clean way, and tipically more efficiently.

 ### Rationale